 Founded by Canadian twin brothers, Dean and Dan Caten back in 1994, Dsquared2 is known for its edgy designs, cheeky reinterpretations of classics, and, most notably, lots of distressed denim.
 In the brand’s suit collection, this translates into pieces that are luxurious, elegant, and perfectly crafted while also feeling thoroughly modern.

-Think trousers that just skim your ankle, baggy jackets, and a range of unusual colours.
-The mood is bold and daring and the look is provocative and confident.
+Think trousers that just skim your ankle, baggy jackets, and a range of unusual colors.
+The mood is bold and daring, and the look is provocative and confident.

 Etro has acquired quite a following thanks to its eclectic hippie-chic designs that draw on influences from the 1960s and 1970s when boho glam was enjoying its heyday.
 That’s not to say Etro men’s suits feel at all old-fashioned.